Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Problem Statement

-Next, we describe the overall framework of our proposed data-driven budget allocation procedures.
-Recall that our goal is to select the design $ b = \arg\max_{ 1\le i \le K} \mu_i(w^c), $ where $\mu_i(w^c) = \sum_{j=1}^D w^c_j \mu_{i,j}$.
-The true input weights $\{w^c_j\}$ need to be estimated sequentially via streaming data.
-More specifically, at time stage $t$, new input data of batch size $m(t)$ can be obtained and used to update the estimate of the input distribution, and then we allocate simulation budget $n(t)$ to design-input pairs to maximize the PCS with respect to the current estimated input distribution.
+Next, we describe the overall framework of our proposed data-driven budget allocation procedures, where the posterior distribution $\pi$ is updated periodically with streaming data.
+Specifically, at time stage $t$, new input data of batch size $m(t)$ can be obtained and used to update the estimate of the input distribution, and then we allocate computing budget $n(t)$ to design-input pairs according to the current estimated input distribution.
 We assume both $n(t)$ and $m(t)$ are given.
 This process is illustrated in Figure \ref{fig:procedure}, where $M(t) = \sum_{\tau=1}^t m(\tau)$ is the total amount of input data collected up to stage $t$.

-For input data, we make the following assumption. \begin{assumption} The input data, $\{\xi_s\}_{s=1}^\infty$, are identically and independently distributed. \end{assumption} With Assumption \ref{assump:input data}, at stage $t$ the input weights can be estimated by the Maximum Likelihood Estimator (MLE) of the observed data up to stage $t$, which we denote by $\hat{w}^{(t)}$.
-To find the budget allocation rule for each stage, we apply the large deviations theory to formulate an optimization problem under the current estimated input distribution and characterize its optimality condition to derive the stage-wise optimal budget allocation rule in Section \ref{sec:LDR}.
-Then combined with the updating of estimated input distributions, we develop two data-driven budget allocation procedures for the multi-stage setting in \ref{sec:procedure}.
+For input data, we make the following assumption on the input data to help guarantee the Bayesian consistency of the posterior distribution $\pi$. \begin{assumption} The input data, $\{\xi_s\}_{s=1}^\infty$, are identically and independently distributed. \end{assumption} To find the budget allocation rule for each stage, we apply the large deviations theory to formulate an optimization problem under the current estimated input distribution and characterize its optimality condition to derive the stage-wise optimal budget allocation rule in Section \ref{sec:LDR}.
+Then combining with the updating of posterior distribution, we develop two data-driven budget allocation procedures for the multi-stage setting in Section \ref{sec:procedure}.